statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 # Intro

-A state channel involves a small set of participants updating a state machine in private.
+A state channel involves a small set of participants updating a state machine in private, addressing some blockchain scalability problems.
 The final state of the state channel ultimately dictates how the (public) blockchain state is updated: for example, how certain assets are allocated.
+Thus, many real-world transactions can be rolled up into a constant number of on-chain transactions.
 The state may include additional data relating to the type of application the state channel is meant to support.

 ForceMove is a state-channel protocol, designed to be as simple as possible.